mriot/pathfinder/README.md

 - `/dailyfrequenter view` shows the current configuration.
 - `/dailyfrequenter clear` clears the configuration.

+---

+### 🔎 Looking for Group

+A simple utility command to coordinate runs across time zones.

+Use `/lfg`, select a role to ping and a time for the run.

+The time can be absolute like `15:00` or relative like `1h30m`.
+For convenience you can also just type `13` for `13:00`.

+Discord automatically converts the timestamp for each user’s timezone.
+So if you schedule a run at `13:00` German time, players in London will see `12:00`.

+#### Examples

+`/lfg @Frequenter 1h30m` → Posts a message mentioning `@Frequenter` for a run in 1 hour and 30 minutes.

+`/lfg @Tour 13:00` → Posts a message mentioning `@Tour` for a run at 13:00 (your local time).

 ## Dev & Hosting

 > Python 3.12